xixels-protocol/document/protocol/message.md

 #### 5.4.3.2 Ethereum Signature Authentication

-When the Client uses an Ethereum signer, the Gateway employs a "Challenge-Response" authentication process that consists of the following steps:
+When the Client uses an Ethereum signer, the authentication process consists of the following steps:

-1. The Gateway generates an object with two fields:
+1. The Client generates JSON an object with two fields:
-- Message: A human-readable prompt string.
-For example: "Welcome to Xixels!\nSign this message to sign in.
+- Message: A predefined human-readable prompt string.
+"Welcome to Xixels!\nSign this message to sign in.
 This request will not trigger a blockchain transaction or cost any gas fees."
-- Challenge: A random 16-byte hex string.

-2. The Gateway encodes the object into a JSON string, encapsulates the string in a [GatewayAuthRequestMessage](#5332-the Gatewayauthrequestmessage), and sends it to the Client.
+- Nonce: The nonce of the signer in the metadata.

 3. The Client signs the received JSON object using [EIP712](https://eips.ethereum.org/EIPS/eip-712) and follows a predefined parameter template.